cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/how-to-submit-a-job-to-slurm.md

 (out)# sacctmgr show user fred withassoc format=user,account,qos%-50 (out)User       Account        QOS
 (out)---------- -------------- -------------------------------------
-(out)      fred  mygws         debug,highres,long,short,standard (out)      fred  orchid        debug,highres,long,short,standard
+(out)      fred  mygws         debug,high,long,short,standard (out)      fred  orchid        debug,high,long,short,standard
 {{</command>}}

 You should use the relevant account for your project's task with the `--account` directive in your job script.